MyrrhDev/skyline-telegramBot/README.md

 ![commands](/outputs/commands1.png)

-The commands /save id_skyline, /load id_skyline:
+The commands /save id_skyline:
 ![commands](/outputs/commands2.png)

+and /load id_skyline:
 ![commands](/outputs/commands3.png)

-As an example of save and load id, I'm including a.sky and b.sky as two Skyline files created.
+As an example of save and load id, I'm including a.sky and grace.sky as two Skyline files created.

 ### Some examples of Skylines